jeffersonnnn/ZEclipse/DOCUMENTATION.md

 These tests validate that the Poseidon implementation maintains its cryptographic guarantees, which are essential for the security of the zero-knowledge proofs used throughout the system.

-### blackout-anchor
+### zeclipse-anchor

-The `blackout-anchor` crate provides a specialized bridge between the Anchor Framework and the main BlackoutSOL program, resolving naming conflicts and ensuring clean integration.
+The `zeclipse-anchor` crate provides a specialized bridge between the Anchor Framework and the main ZEclipse program, resolving naming conflicts and ensuring clean integration.

 #### Anchor Framework Integration